ghostfreeman/bandwidthmonitor/README.md

 # Bandwidth Monitor

-This simple script accesses the data usage stats from Netgear routers, and displays it to the terminal.
+This simple script accesses the data usage stats from Netgear routers (via page scraping), and displays it to the terminal.
 It was designed to make this process a lot easier.

 To use this, you will need to enable Traffic Meter on your Netgear router.

-This application is designed to work with stock firmware.
-If you are using DD-WRT, or another brand of router, then stop reading and find something that will work with that brand of router.
+*I make no guarantee this will work on all Netgear routers.* I've only tested it on the WNDR3700 series.
+This application is designed to work with stock Netgear firmware, from all routers 2012 and onward.
+If you are using DD-WRT/Tomato/Monowall/Etc, or another brand of router, then stop reading and find something that will work with that brand of router.

 ## Requirements
 Python 2.6 (or better) and virtualenv is all you need.
+Request and BeautifulSoup are installed as dependencies.

 ## Installation
 1. Clone this Git Repo